loading...

 Comfort level

-9/11-day Fly & Drive Tour - 5/6 bases in hotels and B&B’s
+9/11-day Fly & Drive Tour

-Starting from: € 375
+Starting from: € 595

 Overview

-The Real Spirit of Sicily
+The Real Spirit of Eastern Sicily

 Everybody knows Sicily.
-And most can also mention a few famous places such as Taormina, Etna, and Syracuse.
+And most of us could even name a few famous places such as Taormina, Etna, and Syracuse.
 But this tour will also show you life in Sicily as the real Sicilians live it.
-Discover the inland villages, yet undiscovered by mass tourism.
-Sit in the shade of the orange trees and have a good country lunch with local specialties.
-Have a delicious almond or strawberry ‘granita’ for breakfast.
-Swim in the small ponds of the wonderful Pantalica Gorge and handpick some fresh oranges.
-And of course, wander through the small places and perhaps chat with some locals.
-This journey will not only show you some of the cultural highlights of the biggest Mediterranean island, but also some natural wonders and of course let you taste the flavours of the real southern Italian life!
+Discover the inland villages, yet to be discovered by mass tourism.
+Sit in the shade of the orange trees and have a nice country lunch with local specialties.
+Have a delicious almond or strawberry ‘granita’ for breakfast, swim in the little pools of the wonderful Pantalica Gorge and handpick some fresh oranges.
+And, of course, you can wander through the smaller villages and perhaps chat with some locals.

-You start the tour from the charming village of Sortino, where we’ll see part of the different civilizations that have chosen Sicily as their base.
-In the Anapo Canyon you’ll make a beautiful walk along prehistoric caves, Byzantine churches and baroque buildings, discovering the necropolis of Pantalica.
-Then you travel to the south-eastern part of Sicily, home to the 8 baroque cities, listed by UNESCO as ‘world heritage sites’.
+Then you travel to the south-eastern part of Sicily, home to the eight baroque towns, listed by UNESCO as ‘world heritage sites’.
 Both Noto and Ragusa are a must!
 You will have time to visit the most interesting parts and of course make a few nice walks, to explore the amazing landscape of the Iblei Mountains.
-Then you settle in Syracuse, once the most powerful Greek city in the world.
+You visit Syracuse, once the most powerful Greek city in the world.
 Visit its amazing Greek ‘Neapolis’ and explore this intriguing city carefully.
-Of course you have to dedicate some time to the most famous wine of the area, the Nero d’Avola!
-If in Sicily, you cannot miss Mount Etna, Europe’s most active volcano.
-Here you will walk some unbeaten tracks, away from the crowds.
-Discover its most recent lava flows, its forests, its barren landscape and many volcanic cones.
-Your journey then takes you inland to explore the unique Alcantara Valley, with its canyons and natural swimming pools.
+Of course you have to dedicate some time to the most famous wine in the area, the Nero d’Avola!

 During this tour you can decide independently the skill level of your excursions.
 Walks follow easy routes without any real technical difficulties and are feasible for all with some walking experience and in a good physical condition.